-Nasima Ansary, a Senior Associate in the contentious probate team at Thomson Snell & Passmore answers common questions on this topic for The Times of Tunbridge Wells.
+Nasima Ansary, a Senior Associate in the will, trust & estate disputes team at Thomson Snell & Passmore answers common questions on this topic for The Times of Tunbridge Wells.

 The executor has not taken any steps to administer the estate, what can I do?